MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/cloud-discovery-anomaly-detection-policy.md

 This article describes how to create and configure a Cloud Discovery anomaly detection policy in Microsoft Defender for Cloud Apps.

 > [!IMPORTANT]
 > Starting August 2024, **Cloud Discovery anomaly** support for Microsoft Defender for Cloud Apps is retired.
-As such, the procedure presented in this article is provided for informational purposes only.
+As such, the legacy procedure presented in this article is provided for informational purposes only.
 If you want to receive security alerts similar to anomaly detection, complete the steps in [Create app discovery policy](#create-app-discovery-policy).

 ## Create app discovery policy